 The fact that the twentieth anniversary of Harry Potter was so widely celebrated this week is proof that sometimes there are things we label as being for children that are embraced by all ages.
-And rightly so.

 I still own all my Nancy Drew books and vintage Disney records and I have spent almost my entire adult life writing about an art movement that, according to critics, appeals only to teenage girls.

 Pre-Raphaelite art speaks to me, touching me, reaching me, daring me.

 Whatever it is, I see it reflected back to me in Pre-Raphaelite art.
-I can look at the painting and say to myself.
-This is where I am.
+I can look at the painting and say to myself, this is where I am.

 In the works of the Pre-Raphaelites and their followers, I see women of legend and myth ranging from fallen women to goddesses with untold power.
 There are many of us that embrace that and if it resonates with teenagers too, that is a glorious thing.

 Pre-Raphaelite art is often driven by a narrative.
 There are stories to unpack and explore here and many of them have messages that are important to ponder.

 It recently occurred to me that one of the most compelling aspects of the myth is that it is about women saving other women.

-Yes, male figures appear.
-Hades abducts Persephone and it was Zeus who decreed that Persephone could leave the underworld provided she had not eaten any fruit that had grown there.
-Apart from Hades and Zeus, the story is primarily about women.
+Hades abducted Persephone and it was Zeus who decreed that Persephone could leave the underworld provided she had not eaten any fruit that had grown there.
+But apart from Hades and Zeus, the story is primarily about women.
 Persephone is the abductee and Demeter is the mother who searches the earth for her.
 Then there’s Hecate who helps and guides Demeter, leading her to the Underworld.

 As for Ophelia, she appeals to many girls because she struggles so painfully yet so openly.

-Pain can not be avoided, but eventually it can be used as a basis for something wonderful and new.
+Pain can not be avoided, but it can be used as a basis for something wonderful and new.
 Something that is uniquely yours.